Regardless of particular style or format, written information has the same goal: to present information to an audience in a clear way.

-Perhaps that’s a highly-visual report with lots of graphs and charts to illustrate a point.
+Perhaps that’s a highly-visual business report with lots of graphs and charts to illustrate a point.
 Or, maybe it’s a one-page document with headings, subheadings, and bullet points to allow for easy skimming and scanning.

 The design of business writing comes in many shapes and sizes, while academic writing typically falls into a standardized mold.

 Design of academic writing:

 Highly standardized with requirements for text style, font size, spacing, and margins.

 Design of business writing: